olivierhsta/til/Javascript/BundlingAssets.md

-# Bundle JavaScript assets with gulp.js and webpack
+# Bundle JavaScript assets with Gulp.js, Babel and Webpack

 I use this config files to bundle ES6 JavaScript code into browser friendly code.